WestGrid/trainingMaterials/pages/programming.md

 <!-- 1.
 [Read the documentation][1] to check out all features of *Feeling Responsive*. -->
 <!--  [1]: {{ site.url }}{{ site.baseurl }}/documentation/ -->

-[Parallel programming in Chapel](https://hpc-carpentry.github.io/hpc-chapel) is a one-day HPC Carpentry course
+[Parallel programming in Chapel](https://hpc-carpentry.github.io/hpc-chapel) is a full-day HPC Carpentry course